-Fig..2?
-DEMOGRAPHY BASED ON ACCUMULATION OF RADIOCARBON DATES. a. spd. b. constant model. c. fitted exponential model.
+Figure 3 Summed probability distribution of 14C dates and associated demographic null models a. summed probability distribution. b. null constant model. c. fitted null exponential growth model.
 Blue and red bands indicate respectively negative and positive deviations from the null models

-Fig. 3.

-This temporal rise in the SPDs correlates with a gradual augmentation of the number of sites per periods, and a wider geographical distribution.
+This temporal rise in the SPDs correlates with a gradual augmentation of the number of sites per periods, and a wider geographical distribution (figure 4).
 Despite having roughly comparable duration of c.
 3,000 years, the GS-3 and GS-2-1c periods only comprise five and three sites respectively, while the GS2.1-b period counts 13 sites.
 This upwards trend continues during the Final Pleistocene (GS2.1-a and GI-1), with a relative shift of the settlement pattern towards higher elevation around the Po plain.